TysonMN/tysonmn.github.io/README.md

 # Acknowledgements

-I could not have created this blog without all the help I received.
+I could not have created this blog without lots of help.

 ## Technologies